PHKhande/PHKhande/README.md

 Welcome to my GitHub profile!
 I'm a passionate software developer with a focus on web development and open source contributions.
 I love exploring new technologies and building innovative solutions.

 🌱 I'm Currently Learning
-- React.js
+- Everything

-👯 I'm interested in collaborating on open source projects related to web development and JavaScript frameworks.
+👯 I'm interested in collaborating on open source projects related to web development, Python and JavaScript frameworks.
 If you're working on something cool and need an extra pair of hands, feel free to reach out!

 📫 How to Reach Me
 - Email: phk151raj@gmail.com